SPARC-FAIR-Codeathon/2024-team-8/README.md

 </p>

 <br/>
-The same output is visualized in Figure 12 below as a tensorboard depicting the loss function, policy gradient loss, and value loss for the training of the reinforcement learning algorithm over 50,000 total timesteps using the configuration specified in the rl_config.ini file shown above showing good convergence of the learning and suggesting proper controlle rperformance.
+The same output is visualized in Figure 12 below as a tensorboard depicting the loss function, policy gradient loss, and value loss for the training of the reinforcement learning algorithm over 50,000 total timesteps using the configuration specified in the rl_config.ini file shown above.
+It shows good convergence of the learning, suggesting proper controller performance.
 <br/>

 <br/>